Tassilo III, Duke of Bavaria

 Tassilo III (c.
 741 – c.
 796) was the duke of Bavaria from 748 to 788, the last of the house of the Agilolfings.
-He was the son of Duke Odilo of Bavaria and Hitrud, daughter of Charles Martell.
+He was the son of Duke Odilo of Bavaria and Hitrud, daughter of Charles Martel.

+Reign

 Tassilo, then still a child, began his rule as a Frankish ward under the tutelage of his uncle, the Carolingian Mayor of the Palace Pepin the Short (later king) after Tassilo's father, Duke Odilo of Bavaria, had died in 748 and Pepin's half-brother Grifo had tried to seize the duchy for himself.
 Pepin removed Grifo and installed the young Tassilo as duke, but under Frankish overlordship in 749.

 In 757, according to the Royal Frankish Annals, Tassilo became Pepin's vassal and the lord for his lands at an assembly held at Compiegne.
 There, he is reported to have sworn numerous oaths to Pepin and, according to reports that may have been written much later, promised fealty to him and his sons, Charles and Carloman.
 However, the highly legalistic account is quite out of character for the period.
 K. L. Roper Pearson has suggested that it probably represents a reworking of the original document by the annalist to emphasise Charlemagne's overlordship over Tassilo during the period of hostilities between the two rulers.

 Around 760, Tassilo married Liutperga, daughter of the Lombard king, Desiderius, continuing a tradition of Lombardo-Bavarian connections.
 He made several journeys to Italy to visit his father-in-law and to establish political relations with the pope.
 It is reported that Tassilo had gained such a reputation that he was regarded as a kingly ruler when his cousins Charles and Carloman assumed power in the Frankish realm in 768.

 That year, he founded Gars Abbey on the Inn River, in southern Bavaria.
 In the following year, 769, Tassilo issued in Bolzano the foundation charter of the Innichen Abbey.

 He was, however, not able to protect the pope against Lombard expansions, which has been seen as a reason for Rome's lack of support for him during his later conflict with Charlemagne.
 Still, there is a consensus among historians that Tassilo, despite acting as a kingly sovereign, did not intend to become king himself.

 Tassilo nevertheless undertook such kingly duties as founding Kremsmünster Abbey.
 In 772, Tassilo sent his son Theodo to Italy to visit the court of his grandfather, Desiderius, and to be baptised by Pope Adrian I in Rome on May 19.
 In 773, Tassilo sent an embassy to the pope, but it was blocked by Charles, who was suspicious of the duke's alliances with Saxons, Wends, and Avars.